 If you have any questions, you can always reach out at email@example.com.

-Otherwise I get a terrible echo from your mic picking up my voice in the recording.
-Listen below for an example.
+Otherwise we get a terrible echo from your mic picking up our voices in the recording.

 Update Google Chrome

-Go to your computer's sound settings and set your input level to about 50% of full volume.
-The video below shows how to do this on a Mac.
+Go to your computer’s sound settings and set your input level to about 65% of full volume.

 If you have a Blue Yeti mic, speak into the side with the mute button.
 Don’t point the tip of the mic toward you.